Ingrid Wells

 Ingrid Kirsten Wells (born March 29, 1989) is an American professional soccer player from Montclair, New Jersey.
 Nicknamed "the Little General", Wells was a midfielder for the Georgetown Hoyas women's soccer team as well as various levels of the USWNT.
 She previously played in the National Women's Soccer League (NWSL) for the Western New York Flash and Washington Spirit, Sweden's Göteborg FC in the Damallsvenskan, 1.
 FFC Turbine Potsdam in the German Frauen-Bundesliga, and was captain of the United States U-23 women's national soccer team from 2010 to 2012.
 She retired from her soccer career to pursue a career in public health nutrition at the end of the 2015 season.

 Early life

-Wells attended Montclair High School for all four years of her high school career.
-She was captain of the Mounties' varsity squad during her junior and senior years.
-Wells helped the Montclair Mounties win the Essex County Championships in 2007.
+Wells attended Montclair High School for all four years of her high school career, and was captain of the Mounties' varsity squad during her junior and senior years.
 She was the New Jersey Gatorade Player of the Year and the Star Ledger Player of the Year in 2007.
 Wells was regarded as one of the top 50 incoming freshman in the nation by SoccerBuzz.
 The 2006–07 New Jersey Gatorade Player of the Year is a past member of the U.S. National Pool, a three-time Region One ODP team member and a member of the N.J.
 ODP Program.
-An NSCAA All-American, Wells enjoyed an exceptional career at Montclair High School where she was named New Jersey Star Ledger High School Player of the Year and First Team All-State.
-Wells was also a member of the U18 Parsippany Gazelles, a very successful club team program, and one of the leading teams on the East Coast.
+An NSCAA All-American, Wells was named New Jersey Star Ledger High School Player of the Year and First Team All-State.
+Wells was also a member of the U18 Parsippany Gazelles, a team on the East Coast.